helm/helm/README.md

 See the [installation guide](https://helm.sh/docs/intro/install/) for more options, including installing pre-releases.

+For installation of legacy 2.15.1 version of `helm` please follow the guide: https://medium.com/@jyotirbhandari/how-to-downgrade-helm-version-on-server-and-client-4838ca100dbf

 ## Docs

 Get started with the [Quick Start guide](https://helm.sh/docs/intro/quickstart/) or plunge into the [complete documentation](https://helm.sh/docs)